 The above parameters, and the web patch in the downloads section of the site work with Internet Explorer versions 4 and above.

-While these entries improve web page loading considerably, there is some concern that they tend to strain webservers more (they increase bursts of concurrent requests), but have no effect on average throughput.
+While these entries improve web page loading considerably, there is some concern that increasing those parameters much higher over 10 tends to strain webservers more (by increasing bursts of concurrent requests from the same IP), but have no effect on average throughput.

 This setting is equivalent to the IE tweak above.
 It allows for more simultaneous connections to web servers.
 Note that the HTTP specs suggest for 4 concurrent connections.
 Setting this value to 10 allows for more web page components being downloaded at the same time, noticeably improving browsing.
 To appy the tweak, follow the simple instructions below:

 Note: Setting the number of connections per server to a much higher number (over ~10) can cause web servers to drop some requests, resulting in incomplete pages, increased retransmissions, etc., so it is not recommended.

 By default, Firefox waits 0.25 seconds (250ms) before beginning to draw web pages.
 To reduce this initial delay, do the following: